 Frequently Asked Questions

-Under the HIPAA Breach Notification Rule (45 C.F.R. §164.404), covered entities must notify affected individuals within 60 days of discovering a breach of unsecured ePHI.
-Breaches affecting 500 or more individuals in a state also require media notification within the same window.
-The 60-day clock begins when the breach is known — or reasonably should have been known — not when your internal investigation concludes.
-Smaller breaches may be logged and reported to HHS annually within 60 days of the calendar year's end.
+Covered entities must notify affected individuals within 60 days of discovering a breach of unsecured ePHI.
+The clock starts when the breach is known or reasonably should have been known — not when investigation concludes.
+Breaches affecting 500+ individuals also require simultaneous HHS notification and media notification in affected states.

 Schedule